Unlock the Future of B2C Marketing with a Customer Data Platform

 Highlight those who are most likely to churn and take care of their needs early.

 Excited customers who are impending conversion, tend to follow similar behavioral patterns.

 Identify those that are ready and help them finish their session with a purchase.

 Since every company relies on their own unique combination of key performance indicators (KPIs), the flexibility of predictive customer analytics allows for any unique specification parameters.

 You’re really only limited to your imagination.

 Using Predictive Behavior Modeling to Find High Value Customers

-In terms of long-term strategy, predictive analytics can assist in discovering your most loyal customers through the Customer Lifetime Value calculation.
+In terms of long-term strategy, predictive analytics can assist in discovering your most loyal customers through the CLV calculation.

 By foster loyalty strategies with those that possess the highest value, e-commerce companies can create a continuous, profitable relationship, while simultaneously producing fanatical brand ambassadors as a by-product.

 Understanding your die-hard fans allows for the recruitment of similar high-profile customers through the use of lookalike audiences.